HanXHX/ansible-jenkins-php/README.md

 Requirements
 ------------

 - This role only supports Debian Jessie.
+It could work on recent Ubuntu versions.
 - When you play this role for the first time, the port 8080 must be available.

 Role Variables